Cxb1993/ASD2/README.md

 # Current Status

-* 2D : Seem working
+* 2D : Seems to be working
 * 2D Axisymmetric : It's running but it's not right answer
 * 3D : Failed to run